-Hybrid maps are a combination of Assault and Escort map types, incorporating both control points and payloads.
-Teams are split into attackers and defenders, with defenders being given 45 seconds to prepare their defenses around a control point.
+In this Overwatch Map Guide, we’ll tell you.
+Hybrid maps are a combination of Assault and Escort map types, with control points and payloads.
+Teams are split into attackers and defenders, with defenders being given 45 seconds to prepare their defense.
 Exactly like Assault, attackers must first capture this first point within five minutes in order to unlock the remaining portion of the Hybrid map.

 The process of taking the first point in Hybrid is identical to how attackers take Point A in Assault.
-Once the first point is taken, 2:30 is added to the clock, the Escort portion of the Hybrid map is unlocked, and the payload parked in the middle of the objective begins its long trek through two more checkpoints.
-Just like Escort, when a defender is contesting the payload, all progress is paused until the Attackers are able to clear their opponents off.
+Once the first point is taken, 2:30 is added to the clock.
+This unlocks the Escort portion of the Hybrid map and the payload parked in the middle of the objective begins its trek through 2 check points.
+Just like Escort, when a defender is contesting the payload, all progress is paused.
+Until the Attackers are able to clear their opponents off, the payload won’t move.
 However, if the defenders are able to remove attackers from the objective, the payload will begin slowly moving backward.

 If the attackers reach the second checkpoint, 1:30 is added to the clock.
-The round ends when either the attackers complete the map, or the defenders are able to keep the attackers from staying on the payload when time runs out.
-In Competitive games, teams switch sides, and if both are able to complete the Hybrid map, they will be given their remaining time bank to attack the first control point and if successful, push the payload as far as they can.
+The round ends when either the attackers complete the map, or the defenders are able to keep the attackers stop the payload.
+In Competitive games, teams switch sides.
+If both are able to complete the Hybrid map, they will be given their banked time to get as far as they can.

 Tips for Hybrid

-Although the payload can be extremely helpful with shielding players from bullets and D.Va Self Destructs, Overwatch’s futuristic vehicles’ lack of wheels create an opportunity for Reinhardts – as the payloads levitate.
-While enemy shields can still block Earthshatters, Reinhardts can capitalize on their enemy’s false sense of security behind the payload and achieve massive stuns from the other side.
+Although the payload can be extremely helpful with shielding players from bullets and DVa ults, the lack of wheels create an opportunity for Reinhardt.
+While enemy shields can still block Earthshatters, Reinhardts can capitalize on their enemy’s false sense of security behind the payload.
+They can do this by achieving massive stuns from the other side.

 Always stay aware of the time remaining in each round and the location of the payload.
-While this may sound simple, even professionals have found themselves losing track of these variables, leading to avoidable mistakes.
+While this may sound simple, even professionals have found themselves losing track of these variables.
 If defenders are not paying attention to the payload, a sneaky attacker, typically a Tracer or Sombra, can backcap a checkpoint.
-In Hybrid, this is when the payload is stealthily escorted to an objective without the defenders realizing, often due to a distracting team fight.
-Attackers can experience an equally unfortunate feeling when they fail to touch the payload when time runs out, preventing Overtime from being activated.
+In Hybrid, this is when the payload is stealthily escorted to an objective without the defenders realizing.
+This is often due to a distracting team fight.
+Attackers can experience an equally unfortunate feeling when they fail to touch the payload when time runs out.
+RIP to Overtime.